DornieDortsch/handlebars-node/README.md

 # handlebars-node
-Easy use handlebars in node.js.
+Easy use of handlebars template engine in node.js.